AdBOOST/documentation/_posts/2017-02-01-data-feeds.md

 ## Schema enhancements

-This is the place where you can enrich your items by adding properties from [Heureka sortiment export](https://sluzby.heureka.cz/napoveda/objasneni-polozek-sortimentreportu/) such as number of competitors, popularity, etc. If you already have such an export, just drop it to the grey area in form.
+This is the place where you can enrich your items with properties from [Heureka sortiment export](https://sluzby.heureka.cz/napoveda/objasneni-polozek-sortimentreportu/) such as number of competitors, popularity, etc. If you already have such an export, just drop it to the grey area in form.
 Otherwise you can skip this step.

 {% include image_tag.html url="/images/feeds/SchemaEnhancements.png" alt="Schema Enhancements" style="" %}